kishanpatel789/letterboxd_pipeline/README.md

 ## How to Run
 - After completing setup described above, go to the Airflow UI at `localhost:8080`.
-- Execute the three DAGS in order:
+- Execute the three DAGs in order:
   - **01_ingest_data**: Extracts raw CSV files, converts to parquet, and pushes to S3 bucket under prefix "raw".
   - **02_run_glue_job**: Uploads Glue script to S3, runs Glue crawler on the 9 parquet files in S3, runs Glue job to transfer parquet files to Snowflake's RAW schema.
   - **03_run_dbt**: Performs data quality tests and materializes Snowflake objects for analytical consumption.
-Cleansed data is presented as views in STAGED schema; aggregated data is presented as tables in MAIN schema.
+Cleansed data are presented as views in STAGED schema; aggregated data are presented as tables in MAIN schema.